caseypaquola/BigBrainWarp/docs/pages/gene_expression.rst

 ii) Nonlinear transformation from MNI152 to BigBrain volume using an inverted version of the Xiao et al., technique iii) Sample the parcellation labels along the BigBrain midsurface

-For the Desikan-Killany atlas, this provides the following result:

 .. figure:: ./images/aparc_parcellation.png
-   :height: 200px
+   :height: 300px
    :align: center

+   For example, the Desikan-Killany atlas on fsaverage5 (above) and BigBrain (below)

 In this manner we may match the cytoarchitectural features with gene expression from the AHBA.